webrpc/webrpc/README.md

 <img alt="webrpc" src="https://github.com/webrpc/webrpc/raw/master/webrpc.png" width="1024" />

-webrpc is a design/schema-driven approach to writing backend servers for the Web.
+webrpc is a schema-driven approach to writing backend servers for the Web.
 Write your server's api interface in a schema format of [RIDL](./_examples/golang-basics/example.ridl) or [JSON](./_examples/golang-basics/example.webrpc.json), and then run `webrpc-gen` to generate the networking source code for your server and client apps.
 From the schema, webrpc-gen will generate application base class types/interfaces, JSON encoders, and networking code.
 In doing